H.C. Wainwright slashes price target on Aurinia Pharmaceuticals Inc. [AUPH] – find out why.

 Aurinia Pharmaceuticals Inc. (NASDAQ: AUPH / TSX: AUP) (the Company) announced the recipients of five $50,000 grant awards to support implementation patient navigation programs targeted toward disadvantaged populations at most risk of developing SLE and LN.
 Each non-profit patient-focused organization will receive funds to support their proposed one-year pilot programs with the goal of helping people living with these conditions to navigate the complexities of diagnosis and disease management, support better adherence to medical appointments and treatments, and provide customized resources and education.

-It opened the trading session at $13.06, the shares rose to $13.25 and dropped to $12.79, the range by which the price of stock traded the whole day.
-The daily chart for AUPH points out that the company has recorded -6.96% loss over the past six months.
-However, it is still -33.33% lower than its most recent low trading price.
+The stocks have a year to date performance of -11.71 percent and weekly performance of -10.42 percent.
+The stock has been moved at -9.82 percent over the last six months.
+The stock has performed -2.16 percent around the most recent 30 days and changed -4.83 percent over the most recent 3-months.

-If we look at the average trading volume of 3.46M shares, AUPH reached to a volume of 2278408 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.52M shares, AUPH reached to a volume of 3726161 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Aurinia Pharmaceuticals Inc. [AUPH]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AUPH shares is $11.50 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AUPH stock is a recommendation set at 1.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.